-- (b) Carried out in yeast in the cytoplasm of the cell. - (c) In presence of oxygen, aerobic respiration, i.e. complete oxidation of pyruvate will take place in the mitochondria the cell.
+- (b) Carried out in yeast in the cytoplasm of the cell. - (c) In presence of oxygen, aerobic respiration, i.e. complete oxidation of pyruvate will take place in the mitochondria of the cell.

 For reaction see bottom of the page.

-- (a) Describe the exchange of gases which takes place in the leaves of a plant(i) during daytime, and(ii) at night. - (b) State the basic differences between the process of respiration and photosynthesis.

-Ans. (a) The exchange of gases in leaves occur through the stomata.
+- 16. (a) Describe the exchange of gases which takes place in the leaves of a plant (i) during daytime, and (ii) at night. - (b) State the basic differences between the process of respiration and photosynthesis. - Ans. (a) The exchange of gases in leaves occur through the stomata.
 The gases in the substomatal air chambers diffuse through the intercellular spaces between the mesophyll cells in the leaf.
 The direction of diffusion of these gases depends upon the requirement of the plant and the environmental conditions.
-Plants respire throughout the day while photosynthesis occurs only in presence of sunlight.

-(ii) At night, when no photosynthesis occurs, no oxygen is released.
+Plants respire throughout the day while photosynthesis occurs only in presence of sunlight. - (i) During daytime, carbon dioxide produced by plants is used by them in photosynthesis.
+Some of the oxygen produced during photosynthesis, is utilised by the plants in respiration and the rest is released in air.
+Thus, there is a net diffusion of carbon dioxide into the leaves and oxygen out of the leaves, during day time. - (ii) At night, when no photosynthesis occurs, no oxygen is released.
 Thus, oxygen from air diffuses into the leaves to carry out respiration and carbon dioxide thus produced diffuses out of the leaves into the air.
 So, there is a net diffusion of oxygen into the leaves and carbon dioxide out of the leaves during night.